zaproxy/zaproxy-website/site/content/blog/2022-08-25-zap-on-raspberry-pi/index.md

 ![ZAP beginning screen](images/Screenshot_2022-08-20-12-57-35-168_com.realvnc.viewer.android.jpg)

-The reason for using the core version of ZAP is because it doesn't  contain unneccesary componets like the in-built browser that doesn't  work on the set up.
+The reason for using the core version of ZAP is because it doesn't  contain unneccesary components like the in-built browser that doesn't  work on the set up.

 All you have to do now is install any browser of your choice, install ZAP's CA certificate and [set up the proxy](https://www.zaproxy.org/docs/desktop/start/proxies/) on the browser and you're good to go.